 - Substitution of the flank array with a superficial lateral antenna

 - Replacement of one periscope by an optronic mast

 - Tropical readiness of the boats.

 The boats of HDW Class 212A excel with their capability to operate from deep submerged positions far offshore or in extremely shallow waters.
 They fully meet modern demands with regard to new mission profiles.

-The Italian Navy also decided in favor of a second batch of two HDW Class 212A submarines, which are built under licence by the Italian shipyard Fincantieri.
-That means that the Italian Navy would soon also have four boats of this class available for operations.
+The Italian Navy decided in favor of a second batch of two HDW Class 212A submarines, which are built under licence by the Italian shipyard Fincantieri.
+That meant that the Italian Navy would soon also have four boats of this class available for operations.
 Delivery of the ships will be held respectively in 2015 and 2016.
 They will replace the unit and Sauro Pelosi, Prini, adopted in 1988 and 1989.